Wallsend FC

 Wallsend Football Club is a football club in Australia.
-They play in the Northern NSW State League Division 1 which is the second tier of competition in Northern NSW Football.
+They play in the NNSW Northern League 1(NL1) which is the second tier of competition in Northern NSW Football.
 They are the oldest football club in Newcastle.

 Club

 Colours

 The original club colours consisted of a red shirt with a white sash, white shorts and red and white socks.
 This strip was worn by the Wallsend Rovers, the original club name in 1887.
 The presence of red and white has been continuous, with evolving designs and styles always involving the use of these colours.

 Ground

 Wallsend Football Club is based at The Gardens Sporting Complex, which was formerly used by the Newcastle Breakers until their demise.
 The ground has been developed into a multi-use greyhound and sports venue, not merely a site for football.
 The previous capacity to hold 11,000 spectators has dropped to one of 2,000, with 1,100 of those being seated.